-- Coursework.
+Coursework.
 Students must take courses related to the development of advanced competence in counselling, psychotherapy, and mental health theory and practice and become sophisticated consumers of research in these and related fields.
-Students must complete a minimum of 5.5 fullcourse equivalents (FCEs) including a practicum, internship, and thesis (dissertation in practice) as follows: - APD3115HResearch Proseminar in Counselling and Psychotherapy (0.5 FCE). - o APD3215H Advanced Psychotherapy Seminar (0.5 FCE). - APD3261H+Clinical Supervision and Consultation Practicum (0.5 FCE). - APD3217Y+Advanced Practicum in Clinical and Counselling Psychology (1.0 FCE; Credit/No Credit): complete a 500-hour practicum before the Final Oral Examination. - APD3270H EdD Internship (0.5 FCE): complete 500 hours of internship, typically after the Final Oral Examination.
-All internship arrangements must be made in consultation with the Director of Clinical Training. - o Three courses, one from each of the following three groupings: - APD3178H Advanced Cognitive Behaviour Therapy (0.5 FCE) or APD3160H Advanced Family Therapy (0.5 FCE) - APD3260H Psychodiagnostic Systems (0.5 FCE) or one elective in a special focus of interest (0.5 FCE) - APD3202H A Foundation of Program Evaluation in Social Sciences (RM) (0.5 FCE) or JOI3228H Mixed Methods Research Design in Social Sciences (RM) (0.5 FCE) or an equivalent course (with approval of the Program Chair). - In addition, students must take 1.0 FCE in their specific area of focus - Option 1: Counselling and Psychotherapy for Adults - APD3163H Advanced Multicultural Counselling and Psychotherapy (0.5 FCE) - One elective in a special focus of interest (0.5 FCE) - Option 2: Counselling and Psychotherapy for Schools and Youth - APD5284Y Assessment and Intervention with Culturally and Linguistically Diverse Children, Youth, and Families (1.0 FCE). - Optional additional practicum.
-Students may choose to take an optional continuous practicum (APD3271H0Additional PhD Practicum) in conjunction with the required doctoral practicum course APD3217Y+Advanced Practicum in Clinical and Counselling Psychology (Credit/No Credit).
-Find out more about the practicum. - Thesis (dissertation in practice).
+Students must complete a minimum of 5.5 full-course equivalents (FCEs) including a practicum, internship, and thesis (dissertation in practice) as follows:

+- APD3115H+ Research Proseminar in Counselling and Psychotherapy (0.5 FCE). - APD3215H Advanced Psychotherapy Seminar (0.5 FCE). - APD3261H+ Clinical Supervision and Consultation Practicum (0.5 FCE). - APD3217Y+ Advanced Practicum in Clinical and Counselling Psychology (1.0 FCE; Credit/No Credit): complete a 500-hour practicum before the Final Oral Examination. - APD3270H EdD Internship (0.5 FCE): complete 500 hours of internship, typically after the Final Oral Examination.
+All internship arrangements must be made in consultation with the Director of Clinical Training. - Three courses, one from each of the following three groupings: - APD3160H Advanced Family Therapy (0.5 FCE) - APD3260H Psychodiagnostic Systems (0.5 FCE) or one elective in a special focus of interest (0.5 FCE) - JOI3228H Mixed Methods Research Design in Social Sciences (RM) (0.5 FCE) or an equivalent course (with approval of the Program Chair). - In addition, students must take 1.0 FCE in their specific area of focus. - Option 1: Counselling and Psychotherapy for Adults - APD3163H Advanced Multicultural Counselling and Psychotherapy (0.5 FCE) - One elective in a special focus of interest (0.5 FCF) - Option 2: Counselling and Psychotherapy for Schools and Youth - APD5284Y Assessment and Intervention with Culturally and Linguistically Diverse Children, Youth, and Families (1.0 FCE). - Optional additional practicum.
+Students may choose to take an optional continuous practicum (APD3217Y+ Advanced Practicum in Clinical and Counselling Psychology (Credit/No Credit). - Thesis (dissertation in practice).
 All students must complete a thesis (dissertation in practice), the aim of which is to ensure excellent knowledge of counselling and psychotherapy theory, practice, and policy for professionals working with adults or children/youth to function as leading scholar-practitioners.
 The thesis (dissertation in practice) should be: a) well conceived, original, and likely to make a sustained contribution to mental health practice; b) involve creativity, innovative methods and techniques, and have the potential to improve practice; c) exemplary, sets high standards in the field, and can be emulated and; d) has the potential for significant public impact.
 The focus of the thesis (dissertation in practice) is expected to be on contributions to field development or to innovations in practice.
-The main criteria for evaluation will be those applied to creative professional activity.
-Students will defend their thesis (dissertation in practice) at a Final Oral Examination.
+Students will defend their thesis (dissertation in practice) at a Final Oral Examination. - Students are full-time and must maintain continuous, full-time registration and pay full-time fees until all

-Students are full-time and must maintain continuous registration full-time and pay full-time fees until all degree requirements, including the thesis (dissertation in practice), are completed.
+- degree requirements, including the thesis (dissertation in practice), are completed. - Students cannot transfer between the EdD and PhD programs.

-Ourse that may continue over a program.
-The course is graded when completed.
+- Course that may continue over a program.
+The course is graded when completed. - Extended course.
+For academic reasons, coursework is extended into session following academic session in which course is offered.